 Changed threshold settings apply to all incident rules using this measure.
 If different threshold settings are required, create an appropriately named copy of the measure with the desired threshold values.

-- Right-click your System Profile and click Edit System Profile > Incidents.
+- Open the System Profile Preferences dialog box and click Incidents.

 - Click Create Incident Rule.

 - Specify the name, evaluation timeframe, and severity of the incident.

 - Under the Conditions table, click Add to add a measure to evaluate.